christopher-besch/christopher-besch/README.md

 ## I'm a Hobbyist Software Developer

-- I love creating things, building websites, horribly over-engineering everything that isn't too serious and making the world a better place; and people!
-People are great!
+- I consider myself a problem solver.
+  Working on problems we set ourself for fun is really enjoyable.
+  But solving problems of real people and making their lives a little better is the biggest motivator I could imagine.
 - The bigger the project, the better, even if it doesn't quite suit my taste.
 - I always prefer to work in a team rather than on my own.
-- I consider life to start at the age of sixteen; did I even exist before?
+  Cuz I like people—people are great!
 - Linux vs Windows?
 Linux For The Win!
-But Windows users shouldn't be hated or laughed at; they have enough problems with their operating system already😉
+But Windows users shouldn't be hated or laughed at; they have enough problems already😉
 - I'm always looking for cool open-source projects to participate in, so just hook me up if you have something in mind.
-Except for Java I'll work for free; you'd have to pay me really really well to make me endure writing Java.
+  Except for Java I'll work for free; you'd have to pay me really really really well to make me endure writing Java.

 ### Main Languages